YashNandwana/qubit/README.md

 Qubit automatically discovers and maps service-to-service HTTP dependencies in Kubernetes clusters by monitoring network traffic at the kernel level.
 No code changes, no sidecars, no instrumentation SDKs required.

+Unlike service meshes (Istio, Linkerd) or APM agents (Datadog, New Relic), Qubit requires nothing from the application — it observes actual HTTP traffic at the OS kernel level via eBPF, then correlates packets with Kubernetes metadata to produce an accurate, real-time service dependency graph.
+It also resolves through transparent proxies like Envoy with no manual configuration.

+## Status

+**Early alpha — tested on single-node Kind clusters.
+Not yet hardened for production use.**

+What works today:
+- Full eBPF capture → enrichment → topology pipeline end-to-end
+- Kubernetes metadata collection (11 resource types)
+- Envoy transparent proxy resolution
+- MCP tools for AI assistant integration
+- Web UI for topology visualization

+Known gaps before production use: no high availability, no Prometheus metrics, no TLS/auth on gRPC, no graceful shutdown coordination, hardcoded dev addresses in K8s manifests (see [Local Dev Architecture](#local-dev-architecture)).

 ## Architecture

 ```